 Some product links in this post are affiliate links, and I will be compensated when you purchase by clicking our links.
 Read my disclosure policy here.

 Pros and Cons of iPad Pro 2020

-So a couple of months back, I bought the iPad Pro 2020 version.
-That’s the new version.
+So a couple of months back, I bought the iPad Pro 2020 (here’s the newest version) That’s the new version.
 I got the Apple pencil and the magic keyboard that everyone’s been raving about.
 However, I never posted an unboxing video or anything like that.
 I did get footage of the unboxing, just in case they wanted to use it.

 But I’ve been using this for about three months now.
 I’ve been using it to help manage and plan my YouTube channel, my business, even in my life, and there are some pros and cons.
 So I want to give you my honest review of the Apple iPad Pro 2020.